fpeterek/strojove-uceni/insurance-claims/README.md

 ### Multi-layer Perceptron

 For the first time, a neural network with more than one hidden layer doesn't perform all that much better.
-ReLU appears to perform slightly better than Sigmoid.
+ReLU appears to fit the task slightly better than Sigmoid.
 Overall, the MLP didn't perform very well.

 | solver | activation | hidden_layer_sizes | f1 score | accuracy | counter |